TinyvanBoekel/Trends/README.md

 # Trends
-Source code for article in Trends in Food Science &amp; Technology
+R Source code for article in Trends in Food Science and Technology: On the pros and cons of Bayesian kinetic modelling in food science.